lcn2/polite.english.words/README.md

 - password generators
 - word of the day generators
-- poem generators
+- random poem generators
 - etc.

 Applications that word to remain polite and wish to avoid offending someone, may use our polite English language word list.

 ## Q: Are you the "word police"?

-**A**: No.  We believe you are **free to use whatever words you wish, including words those use might seem "_impolite_" to some.
+**A**: No.  We **STRONGLY** believe you are **free to use whatever words you wish, including words those use might seem "_impolite_" to some.

-We are simply providing a list of words that might  freely use while being polite.
+We are simply providing a list of [polite English language words](https://github.com/lcn2/polite.english.words/polite.english.words.txt) that run a lower risk of offending most reasonable people.

 ## Q: What if I find an impolite word in your list?